akitasoftware/docker-extension/README.md

 * Please file bugs as issues to this repository.
 * We welcome contributions!
 If you want to make changes please see our [contributing guide](CONTRIBUTING.md).
-* We're always happy to answer any questions about the Docker Extension, or about how you can contribute.
+* We're always happy to answer any questions about the Docker extension, or about how you can contribute.
 Email us at `opensource [at] akitasoftware [dot] com` or [request to join our Slack](https://docs.google.com/forms/d/e/1FAIpQLSfF-Mf4Li_DqysCHy042IBfvtpUDHGYrV6DOHZlJcQV8OIlAA/viewform?usp=sf_link)!

-## What is Akita
+## What is Akita?

 Drop-in API monitoring, no code changes necessary.